 “It isn’t even that big of a deal.”

 “I’m pathetic for even feeling this way.”

-These are the words that I, and undoubtedly many other trauma survivors, tell ourselves as we suppress and invalidate our childhood trauma.
+These are the words that I, and undoubtedly many other trauma survivors, tell ourselves as we suppress and invalidate our childhood traumas.
 We do this for years and years, refusing to believe ourselves worthy of such emotional pain.

 Research shows that when we suppress emotions, we only give them more power over us.
 For trauma survivors, our invalidation pushes our mind deeper into a toxic web of shame, guilt and self-hatred, making recovery extremely difficult.

 Your feelings of anger, sadness and fear are 100% valid.
 They crave attention, respect and understanding.
 Take the time to validate each of your troubling emotions as a vital first step in the healing process.